OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 ### Dynamics Vectorization

-Dynamics functions are vmapped to process all intervals in parallel (in `openscvx/trajoptproblem.py:356-358`):
+Dynamics functions are vmapped to process all intervals in parallel (in `TrajOptProblem.initialize`):

 ```python
 # Vectorize dynamics functions across decision nodes